garanet/fastapi_sqlalchemy/README.md

 - [ ] Encrypt the Google Credentials file or use a keypass/password manager.
 - [ ] Enable the https protocol in uvicorn, generating the key and the pem file.
-- [ ] Improve the error messages using the fastapi classes
 - [ ] Improve the async and managing timeout session for big file.